“MAY WE FOREVER STAND”:

 A Master Class with Rev. Dr. Leslie Callahan

 Friday September 20, 2019 at 12pm

 134 Camden Street, Boston, MA 02118

 Preachers are invited to attend this homiletic master class on preaching black resiliency.
 Rev. Dr. Leslie Callahan serves at the first female pastor of St. Paul’s Baptist Church in Philadelphia, with degrees from Harvard, Union Theological Seminary and Princeton University.
+Lunch will be served.

 “May We Forever Stand”:

 44 Franklin St, Framingham, MA 01702